StefanoND/nwscript-ee-lsp.nvim/README.md

 </details>

 If you don't want to manually [building-and-running](https://github.com/implicit-image/nwscript-ee-language-server/blob/main/README.md#building-and-running) the LSP server, you can just add "autoBuild = true" in your setup() like so:

+Make sure you have nvm installed mentioned [above](#NVM)
 ```lua
     nwscript.setup({
       autoBuild = true,